Rebuilding Trust After Narcissistic Abuse

 3. Heal from Past Betrayals

-Carrying past wounds into new relationships can keep you stuck in fear.
-Healing is about learning from the past, not living in it.
+Bringing old hurts into new relationships can keep you feeling afraid.
+Healing means learning from the past instead of staying stuck in it.

 ✔ Allow yourself to grieve lost relationships without guilt.

-✔ Release the belief that everyone will hurt you.
+✔ Let go of the idea that everyone will hurt you.

-✔ Seek support—healing alone is hard, but you don’t have to do it alone.
+✔ Ask for support.
+Healing is hard to do by yourself, but you don’t have to go through it alone.

 Journal Prompt: What fears about trust am I holding onto, and how can I begin releasing them?